-The school Finance Committee regularly reviews the Trust's financial status, including risks and potential forecast pressures and work towards ending each year with a balanced budget in order to develop sufficient reserves.
-All the necessary policies and procedures are in place to protect the school from potential risks and are also subject to review.
-In particular, the Table of Delegated Authority was reviewed during the year and changes made to suit the new management situation.
-During the year in question, due to the reduced pupil numbers in the previous year and consequent funding reduction, the school knowingly delivered a small deficit which was easily covered by accumulated reserves.
+The school Finance Committee regularly reviews the Trust's financial status, including risks and potential forecast pressures and work towards ending each year with a balanced budget in order to maintain sufficient reserves.
+All the necessary policies and procedures are in place to protect the school from potential risks and are also subject to regular review.
+During the year in question, due to the reduced pupil numbers in the previous year and consequent funding reduction, the school knowingly projected a moderate deficit which was easily covered by accumulated reserves.

-The year in question is the sixth year in which the school has participated in the Local Government Pension Scheme, from which the Actuaries report indicates a scheme deficit of £137,000.
-This deficit is a result of the general position of the Lancashire LGPS, which is understood to be undergoing review which in turn will alleviate the deficit.
+The year in question is the seventh year in which the school has participated in the Local Government Pension Scheme, from which the Actuaries report indicates a scheme deficit of $\pm 279,000$.
+This deficit is a result of the general position of the Lancashire LGPS.